 Short answer: often 2 business days.
 Long answer: Urgent, same-day, 24-hr and weekend projects are cheerfully accepted, often at regular rates.
 Turnaround time will vary depending on volume of words, language combination, certification requirements, type of document, field of expertise, and variables over which you may not have any control, such as the quality of the source document (squinting due to low legibility takes up additional time).
 Bottom line: Send us your document for a free accurate quote.

 We accept files in MS Word, MS Excel, MS PowerPoint, Adobe Acrobat (PDF), and links directly to HTML files.
 You can send us your document via e-mail, fax, regular mail or courier.

 Yes, please see our Certification & Notarization page for further details.

-Once we receive confirmation that you are satisfied with the delivered product, we will send you our invoice – and you will have 30 days to complete the payment via check in CAD or USD, e-transfer or PayPal.
+Once we receive confirmation that you are satisfied with the delivered product, we will send you our invoice – and you will have 30 calendar days to complete the payment via check in CAD or USD, e-transfer or PayPal.
 On very large projects and only with new clients, we occasionally request a down payment.

 Our services are offered in all combinations of the following languages or dialects: